siddontang/dbbench/ycsb/README.md

 # Load data into TiKV 3.0
 OUTPUT=./3.0 ./bench.ch load raw -p tikv.pd=pd_3.0

-# You must use different directories for benchmarking same databse, the ycsb-reporter will use
+# You must use different directories for benchmarking the same database, the ycsb-reporter will use
-# `raw-3.0` and `raw-2.1` to distinguish the results in the output charts.
+# `raw-3.0` and `raw-2.1` (the name format is db-parentDir) to distinguish the results in the output charts.
 ycsb-reporter -p 2.1 -p 3.0 -o var
 ```